shwina/python-102/docs/index.rst

 3. How to document your code so that it is easy for you and others to use and navigate.
 4. How to improve the performance of your code.
+5. How to improve the messaging behavior or your code.

 What you need to know
 ---------------------